 Definition of Natural Health Products

 When it comes to maintaining or improving one’s health, many Canadians turn to natural health products (NHPs).
 These products are made from substances found in nature, such as vitamins, minerals, herbs, and homeopathic medicines.
-They are intended to help support overall health and wellness and can be purchased over-the-counter without a prescription.
+They are intended to help support overall health and wellness and can be purchased over-the-counter without a prescription, like dietary supplements.

-It’s important to note that NHPs are not considered food or drugs under Canadian law.
+It’s important to note that NHPs are generally not considered food or drugs under Canadian law, although that’s not to say one item can’t be both an NHP or a food in certain circumstances.
 However, they are still subject to regulations to ensure they are safe, effective, and of high quality.

 Regulatory Framework and Governing Bodies